-Screenings are typically conducted in men starting around age 50, even when there are no symptoms present.
-Screenings consist of a digital rectal exam to examine the prostate, and a prostate-specific antigen (PSA) test that uses a blood sample to determine if your prostate is producing normal levels of PSA.
+Screenings consist of a digital rectal exam to check the prostate and a prostate-specific antigen (PSA) test that uses a blood sample to determine if your prostate is producing normal levels of PSA.

-If initial screenings point toward the possibility of prostate cancer, the Kettering Cancer Care team will work with you and your physician to definitively determine if you have prostate cancer.
-Ultrasounds and biopsies are most often employed to further inspect your prostate gland and determine if cancerous cells are present.
-If it is determined that you have prostate cancer, your Kettering Cancer Care team will determine the stage, or development, of your cancer, which will help to determine treatment.
+If screenings suggest prostate cancer, the Kettering Health cancer team will work with you and your physician to determine if you have prostate cancer.
+Next steps often include ultrasounds and biopsies.
+These help further inspect your prostate gland to determine if cancerous cells are present.